Q. Where are the instructions?

 Q. How soft are your gel-filled ear pads compared to competing gel-filled ear pads?

 A. It is true that we initially offered a clip-in style of pads for those headsets, but it was our mistake, and some customers were affected.
 The way the clip-in style appears to work is that ear pads must have a semi-rigid backing plate to slide underneath series of locking tabs on the headset.
 If the ear pad backing plate is sized too large, the ear pad tends to bulge outward, and if the backing plate is sized too small, the ear pad is able to very slightly shake around on the headset.
-We attempted to find the sweet spot in terms of dimensional accuracy for this backing plate, but it was difficult to do so when some headsets didn't have the exact locking tab dimensions as others.
+We attempted to find the sweet spot in terms of dimensional accuracy for this backing plate, but it was difficult to do so when some headsets (especially all of the knock-offs of the Impact Sport headsets) didn't have the exact locking tab dimensions as others.
 This sometimes led to situations where our backing plate was too small and our gel ear pads could shake on the headset.
-While the clip-in style is fine for very light, foam-filled ear pads that have very little momentum, our gel-filled pads are significantly heavier and had the tendency to vibrate and completely detach from the headset during times when the headset was situated in a shaking, moving vehicle, or jostled around in a bag during rough transport.
+While the clip-in style is fine for very light, foam-filled ear pads that have very little momentum when shaken, our gel-filled pads are significantly heavier and had the tendency to vibrate and completely detach from the headset during times when the headset was situated in a shaking, moving vehicle, or jostled around in a bag during rough transport.
 After feedback from customers, we were able to both diagnose the issue and determine a solution.
-This involved moving to the pressure-sensitive adhesive system, which provides a much more secure attachment method.
+This involved moving to the pressure-sensitive adhesive system, which provided a much more secure attachment method.
 As detailed in another answer on this page, our adhesive has proven itself 100% reliable since it was introduced.
 At the same time, the adhesive-backed method provides universal compatibility with our existing line of adapter plates, and this allows customers to purchase one type of ear pad and use them on any headset they wish, instead of being locked into the Howard Leight® style of attachment method.

 Q. Are your products actually made in the United States?